-This means that our school is committed to safeguarding and promoting the welfare of all its \<pupils/students>.
-We believe that:

-- Our \<children/young people>

-have the right to be protected from

-harm, abuse and neglect

-- Our \<children/young people>

-have the right to experience their

-optimum mental and physical health

-- Every child has the right to an education and \<children/young people> need to be safe and to feel safe in school

-- \<children/young people> need support that matches their individual needs, including those who may have experienced abuse

-- Our \<children/young people>

-have the right to express their

-views, feelings and wishes and

-voice their own values and beliefs

-- Our \<children/young people>

-should be encouraged to respect

-each other's values and support

-each other

-- Our \<children/young people>

-have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+Part One: Safeguarding Policy This means that our school is committed to safeguarding and 1.0 Introdu ction promoting the welfare of all its pupils.
+We believe that: defined as protecting ch preventing ir physical hea ensuring tha circumstance and effective taking action outcomes Children include Please note that behind it will now funded post 16 Febria Post-16 institution who are now rethe enactment of Children) Act 20 Please refer to Ple to enable all children to have the best Jes everyone under the age of 18.
+This policy and the statutory guidance v also be applicable to government Education; 16-19 Academies, Special ons and Independent Training Providers, quired to have regard to KCSIE following f The Education and Training (Welfare of 21.
+KCSIE Part One ding information for all staff ool and college staff should know and do intred and coordinated approach to Our children have the right to be protected from harm, abuse and neglect Our children have the right to experience their optimum mental and physical health That every child has the right to an education and children need to be safe and to feel safe in school children need support that matches their individual needs, including those who may have experienced abuse Our children have the right to express their views, feelings and wishes and voice their own values and beliefs Our children should be encouraged to respect each other's values and support each other Our children have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
 Our school will ensure clear systems and processes are in place to enable identification of these needs.
 Including consideration of when mental health needs may become a safeguarding need.

-- Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours
+Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours Affiliation P Birminghan n Criminal Exploitation &amp; Gang ractice Guidance (2018) n Safeguarding Children Partnership Our Operation Encompass Key Adult is: Lynette Donohue threshold a uidance Right Help Right Time Rob Meadows is also fully trained